Capital One Venture vs. Chase Sapphire Preferred

 The Ultimate Rewards points can be redeemed for one cent each or used for one mile or point on a partner airline or hotel program.
 If you redeem for airfare, hotels, car rentals and cruises through the Ultimate Rewards website, your points are actually worth 1.25 each.

 But unlike many other cards on the market, there is no introductory offer on the APR for a certain period of time.
-The APR for the card is 15.99%.
+The ongoing APR is 17.49% - 24.49% Variable, depending on your credit worthiness.

-The annual fee on the card is waived for the first year and is $95 thereafter.
+The annual fee on the card is $95.
 There are no foreign transaction fees.

 How These Cards Compare